- Search The Registry

 *Thomas Allen was born on this date in 1907.
 He was a Black aviation mechanic and pilot.

-Thomas Cox Allen was born in Quitman, Wood County, Texas, the youngest of three children; both of his parents were teachers.
+Thomas Cox Allen was born in Quitman, Wood County, Texas, the youngest of three children; his parents were teachers.
 Allen's father died when he was three months old.
-His mother, Polly, continued to teach school and to run the family farm.
+His mother, Polly, continued to teach school and run the family farm.
 Allen became interested in flying in 1918 when an airplane made a forced landing in a pasture.
-The pilots paid him and his younger brother to guard the plane overnight so that its fabric and glue would not be eaten by cows.
-From this experience, Allen decided to become either an aviator or a mechanic.
+The pilots paid him and his younger brother to guard the plane overnight so that cows would not eat its fabric and glue.
+From this experience, Allen decided to become an aviator or a mechanic.